 - Keep monitoring the website for any issues.

-We hope this post will help you to Fix CVE-2021-4073 Vulnerability- Authentication Bypass Vulnerability in RegistrationMagic WordPress Plugin.
+We hope this post would help you to Fix CVE-2021-4073 Vulnerability- Authentication Bypass Vulnerability in RegistrationMagic WordPress Plugin.
 Thanks for reading this threat post.
 Please share this post and help to secure the digital world.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram, and subscribe to receive updates like this.